jupyterhub/the-littlest-jupyterhub/docs/howto/admin/https.md

 ## Troubleshooting

-If you're having trouble with HTTPS, looking at the {ref}`traefik proxy logs <troubleshooting/logs/traefik>` might help.
+If you're having trouble with HTTPS, looking at the [traefik proxy logs](troubleshooting-logs-traefik) might help.